 Complete LED control

-To activate this form of Light Bar color translation, both the values of the Green and Blue colors must be set as "255".
-After that, the Red color value from 0 to 15 will be translated to the LEDs state according to the following table:
+When this form of translation is active, the Red color value from 0 to 15 will be translated to the LEDs state according to the following table:

 Frequently Asked Questions

 The controller that DS4Windows emulates is dependent on the current selected profile.
 By default, the profile that comes with DS4Windows called...
 Default... is set to emulate a Xbox 360 controller.
-To change to DS4 emulation you can Edit the Default profile, though it is recommended you create a new specific for DS4 emulation.
-To create a new profile:
+You can create new profiles with different settings to best fit your use case, though this section will focus solely on creating a profile with DS4 emulation:

 - Go to the Profiles tab